Wookhq/silverr/README.md

 # What is Silver?

-Lution is a third-party application designed to enhance your experience with Sober by providing quality-of-life improvements and additional features.
+Silver is a third-party application designed to enhance your experience with Sober by providing quality-of-life improvements and additional features.
 Similar to other bootstrappers like [Lucem](https://github.com/xTrayambak/lucem) and [Bloxstrap](https://github.com/bloxstraplabs/bloxstrap).

 -----